regnarg/bc/text/changedet.md

 most of its metadata: size, permissions, last modification time.
 However, **an inode does not store its own name.**

-The names are instead stored in the parent directory inode.
-The content of a directory inode can be tought of as a mapping from names to inodes of its direct children.
+The names are instead stored in the parent directory.
+The content of a directory can be tought of as a mapping from names to inodes of its direct children.
 The elements of this mapping are called *directory entries*.

 This implies that an inode can have multiple names if multiple directory entries